 A back-to-work meeting after an injury at work can help reassure employees that steps will be taken to accommodate their worries.
 There is a good chance that the employee is shaken after the accident and may need to change their work schedule.
 All you need to do is continue to support them in any way possible.

 Being an HR manager is tricky at the best of times.
-However, it would help if you were more prepared to deal with a workplace injury.
+However, it would help if you were more prepared to deal with workplace injuries.

 • About the Author